hatfieldlibrary/tutorial/README.md

 I've added comments in several of the files you will revise (and in a few other places).
 Look for `-ms` at the end of the comment to know that it's written by me.

 To get started on this project, clone the github repo to your machine, move into the project directory and install dependencies using `npm install` and `bower install`.
+If he chooses to join the fun, Christopher will also likely need to install node, npm and bower .

 To run the project on your computer, type `grunt serve`.
 Happy coding.